The complete guide to crossing Colombia to Ecuador by bus

 Growing up, my mother taught me a lot of rituals when taking public transport and one of those that I truly worship and live by is sitting at the back of the driver when taking busses.
 It made sense when my mother said that every time a bus gets into an accident, the driver shifts the stirring wheel to the left which makes the right side of the bus a shield of collision.
 Meaning, the passengers on the right side are always signing up for danger.

 I was assigned to a seat on the middle right (#16) and that didn’t make me really comfortable.
 I went up to the driver and asked if I can change seats and immediately, he said yes.
 However, the only available seat is literally at the back of the driver — seat #1.
 Is there a problem with this?
 Yes, I still do have some concerns.
 Being in seat #1 keeps me safe from accidents but it doesn’t guarantee that I will be safe from burglary.
-This road is known for burglars randomly hopping the busses and robbing the everyone on the bus.
+This road is known for burglars randomly hopping the busses and robbing everyone on the bus.
 I was scared that I will be held hostage or whatsoever since I will be the one who they’ll see first.
 Totally paranoid but I like it.
-I’m travelling alone so I had to consider a lot of precautions.
+I’m traveling alone so I had to consider a lot of precautions.
 I covered my laptop with a jacket and placed my phone in a visible pocket together with the food.
 Well yeah, I am willing to give up my phone and not my laptop.
 I’ve been told that robbers are always after the phone so why not offer it first.
 My laptop is more important for my job.

 Day 4: 2-hour bus ride to Ipiales

 Wait, there’s more!
 I woke up at 7:00, didn’t eat, and ran back to the station.
-As I entered the station, I saw people sticking their heads out of the window of the ticket booth(s) while screaming different places like Ipiales, Cali, Popayan, etc. I figured this is a competition of getting passengers so I walked past them and entered a mini restaurant to have breakfast.
+As I entered the station, I saw people sticking their heads out of the window of the ticket booth(s) while screaming at different places like Ipiales, Cali, Popayan, etc. I figured this is a competition for getting passengers so I walked past them and entered a mini restaurant to have breakfast.
 I’m not in a hurry, remember?
 And yes, I had rice and vegetables for breakfast.
 I randomly picked a window, bought my ticket to Pasto (COP7,000 // $3.50), and loaded my bag into the van.
 Apparently, the van doesn’t leave until it’s full.
 I was the first one to board and waited for more than an hour.

 I felt like an idiot for sleeping all the way.
 The road to the border is amazing!
 I was able to see 30 minutes of the view(s) and realized I will be seeing more of this when I arrive in Ecuador.
 I have established that Ecuador is high, made up of mountains, and sadly, cold.